 What is Epiphany?

-Epiphany is a Christian feast celebrating the 'shining forth' or revelation of God to mankind in human form, in the person of Jesus Christ.
+Epiphany in Christianity is feast celebrating the 'shining forth' or revelation of God to mankind in human form, in the person of Jesus Christ.
 The observance had its origins in the eastern Christian churches, and included the birth of Jesus Christ; the visit of the three Magi (Caspar, Melchior and Balthasar) who arrived in Bethlehem; and all of Jesus' childhood events, up to his baptism in the Jordan by John the Baptist.
-(See Jesus Christ in Christianity)

 What is the History of Epiphany?

 The first reference to Epiphany in the Latin West is a slighting remark by Clement of Alexandria in Stromateis, I, xxi, 45: "There are those, too, who over-curiously assign to the Birth of Our Saviour not only its year but its day…" Origen's list of festivals (in Contra Celsus, VIII, xxii) omits any reference to Epiphany.
 The first reference to an ecclesiastical feast of the Epiphany, in Ammianus Marcellinus (XXI:ii), is in 361.

-Thus in the Latin church, the feast of Christmas was established before that of Epiphany.
-Over time the western churches decided to celebrate Christmas on December 25.
+Thus in the Latin church, the feast of Christmas was established before Epiphany.
+Over time the western churches decided to celebrate Christmas December 25.
 The eastern churches continued to treat January 6 as the day marking Jesus's birth.